benmurphy97/IMDB-Movie-Recommender/README.md

 3. Movie_Recommender.ipynb

-  I creted a movie similarity matrix using the cosine similarity between movies I created a method to display the most similiar movies to another
+  I created a movie similarity matrix using the cosine similarity between movies I created a method to display the most similiar movies to another

-4. pca_
+4. PCA_similarity_recommender.ipynb

+  I redcued the dimensionality of our dataset to enable better similarity scores